 In summary, activity and degradation of Imi and TPS herbicides increase as soil pH increases.
 Herbicide adsorption increases as OM matter increases and as soil pH decreases.
 All factors increasing microbial activity also increase herbicide degradation (warm, moist soils).
 Degradation increases in soils with pH above 6.5 (Imi) or 7 (TPS) because herbicide molecules are not adsorbed and are free in soil solution for plant uptake and microbial breakdown.

 Y3.
-Breakdown of Sulfonylurea (SU) Herbicides:
+Breakdown of SU Herbicides (with exceptions):